SMS AFYA-YETU

 In detail

-In Goma, in 2020, MSF's monitoring of 3,000 patients with HIV is made increasingly complex by the Covid-19 pandemic, as they are a population that is potentially at risk from this virus.
+In Goma, in 2020, MSF's monitoring of 3,000 patients with HIV has been made increasingly complex by the Covid-19 pandemic, as they are a population that is potentially at risk from this virus.

-The MSF Foundation, in collaboration with Medic, the MSF teams and some volunteer engineers from Google.org decided to adapt CHT, the platform for reporting events developed by Medic, to improve the monitoring of this vulnerable population.
+The MSF Foundation, in collaboration with Medic, the MSF teams and some volunteer engineers from Google.org decided to adapt CHT, the platform for the digitalization of community healthcare developed by Medic, to improve the monitoring of this vulnerable population.
 The objectives were to identify cases of Covid-19 within the cohort more quickly and to be able to identify problems related to their HIV infection quickly, during a period when access to direct care was limited due to pandemic associated constraints.

-Two types of populations make up the cohort monitored by MSF teams in Goma:
+Two types of populations made up the cohort monitored by MSF teams in Goma:

-- A so-called “stable” group, that already following their treatment fairly well.
+- A so-called “stable” group, that was already following their treatment fairly well.

-- A so-called "unstable" and more vulnerable group (sex workers, street children, people living in poverty, etc.) whose extremely precarious situation makes monitoring very complex.
-They are often also affected by a secondary medical instability: TB co-infection, failure of first-line treatment, etc.
+- A so-called "unstable" and more vulnerable group often affected by TB co-infection, failure of first-line treatment, etc.

-After an initial deployment, the teams are now reorienting the platform to cater more closely to the needs reported by patients and caregivers, in particular to assist the “unstable” population more effectively.
+After an initial deployment, the teams reoriented the platform to cater more closely to the needs reported by patients and caregivers, in particular to assist the “unstable” population more effectively.

 The platform responds to several issues: